AG7GN/networking/hamwan-arden-home-README.md

 ### Configure the AREDN Router

 1. Attach your PC to the LAN port of your AREDN router and log in to the AREDN router's web interface at __http://localnode.local.mesh:8080/__.
 You should have no other ethernet connections to your AREDN router at this point.
 1. Click __Setup__.
 Look at the __LAN__ section.
 The __LAN Mode__ dropdown has these choices:
 	- NAT
 	- 1 host direct
 	- 5 host direct
 	- 13 host direct
 	- 29 host direct

 	This defines the number of devices you anticipate connecting to the LAN interface of your ARDEN router.
 It has nothing to do with your home network or the number of devices on that network.
 For most users, 5 or 13 is adequate.
-Change it if desired, then __Save Changes__ and __Reboot__
+Change it if desired, then __Save Changes__ and __Reboot__.

 1. Once you're (back) into the AREDN router __Setup__ page, look at the LAN section again and note the __IP address__, the __Netmask__ and the __DHCP End__ number.
 Write these values down because we're going to need them later.

-	For example, my AREDN node's LAN section looks like this:
+	For example, my AREDN node's LAN section looks like this (*Yours will be different!*):

 	![AREDN LAN Configuration](img/AREDN_LAN.png)

 	So I write down the following: